Horrible: Live-Action TV

 - The following week's "show" on January 27 consisted entirely of Gleason shotgunning coffee (which an audience member had poured some booze into) and apologizing to everyone who watched the premiere, chalking up its failure to "the intangibles of show business", sharing memories of other failures he was involved in, and making fun of a format that seemed like a winner when it was being thought up.
 Incidentally, this half-hour apology (the Poorly Disguised Pilot for a one-on-one informal Gleason talk show) may be the funniest moment of his long and illustrious career.

 - The Girlie Show was a 1990s attempt to cash in on the Lad-ette fad and "girl power" ethos embodied by the Spice Girls.
 The show mainly consisted of a group of female presenters childishly daring each other to say rude words on TV; while a bunch of male counterparts would be shown attending various places such as clubs or sporting events and acting like Lower-Class Lout stereotypes.
 Critics trashed the show for being amateurish and highly staged, with the hosts' lack of professional TV experience being very apparent.
 Meanwhile, audiences found it to be offensive and sexist against both men and women.
-It lost viewers rapidly and was canned after 2 series.
+It lost viewers rapidly and was canned after two series.

 - Canada's Got Talent is often considered by many to be the worst out of the "________'s Got Talent" shows, for many different reasons.
 The show was forced to make plenty of inexplicable changes from the British and US versions due to budget constraints, and it shows: